Battle of Peta: Battle

 The Greek forces were encamped at Peta in Arta when a force of 7,000-8,000 Ottoman troops attacked their positions.
 The Ottomans advanced before dawn in a crescent formation with 600 horsemen charging on the right towards the western ridge.
 The Ottoman cavalry were surprised that no fire was returned, and only when they reached within a hundred feet of the ridge, did the philhellenes and the Greek regulars return fire, bringing down a lethal rain of bullets that cut down the Ottomans, who were not used to fighting a disciplined opponent in Greece.
 Over the next two hours, the Ottomans charged and charged again against the ridge, and were beaten off with heavy losses every time.
 On the north of the eastern ridge, Albanian irregulars attacked, but were initially repulsed by Bakolas's men.
 During the conflict, the Greeks and Philhellenes were betrayed by Gogos Bakolas, an old klepht and captain of the armatoloi.
 According to some accounts, Bakolas deliberately left his right flank unguarded and made no effort to fire upon the Albanians as they advanced on his right flank.
 When the Albanians scaled the ridge, Bakolas ordered his men to retreat and the Albanians made no effort to attack him as Bakolas had agreed before the battle to betray his own side.
 With the Albanians on the upper ridge, the other Greek forces were driven off.
 Once the eastern ridge was in Ottoman hands, the Ottoman seized the village of Peta and then attacked the Greek forces on the western ridge from behind.
 Attacked from both sides, the forces on the lower ridge were overwhelmed with most of the philhellenes and Greek regulars, who were now disorganized and out of formation making a desperate last stand against the Ottoman cavalry who cut them down without mercy.
 Bakolas's treachery resulted in the overall defeat of the Greeks.

 Aftermath

 At the end of the conflict, the entire Philhellenes' Battalion suffered massive casualties.
 Of the philhellenes killed included both the Italian officers Dania and Tarella and the overall losses were 67 philhellenes killed, of whom 34 were German, 12 Italian, 9 Polish, 7 French, 1 Dutch and 1 Hungarian.
-Despite Botsaris's brave efforts, he was forced to flee to Mesolonghi with Prince Mavrocordatos.
+Despite Botsaris's brave efforts, he was forced to flee to Mesolonghi with Prince Mavrokordatos.

-The defeat had a negative impact on the prestige of Mavrocordatos, such as to the supporters of the necessity for a regular Greek army.
+The defeat had a negative impact on the prestige of Mavrokordatos, such as to the supporters of the necessity for a regular Greek army.
 The sympathies and support of the Greek revolutionaries were moved towards the military leaders (captains) of Peloponnese, especially Kolokotronis.